simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 23-Dec 25 2023
+Radio Blackout Forecast for Dec 24-Dec 26 2023

-              Dec 23        Dec 24        Dec 25
+              Dec 24        Dec 25        Dec 26
-R1-R2           35%           25%           25%
+R1-R2           25%           25%           25%
-R3 or greater    5%            1%            1%
+R3 or greater    1%            1%            1%

-Rationale: There exists a slight chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.
+Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.

 ```